dadkakdead/MagicBox/README.md

 One of the approaches is doing data analysis with Python (edit in Jupyter, import [Pandas] + [Numpy] + whatsoever).
 Gossip news: [Microsoft considers adding Python support to Microsoft Excel].

 Reality is that Excel is intuitive and Python is not, so people rather "wait until calculation finishes" ot "repeat manually" than anything.
 For such people there are "visual programming" solutions ([Alteryx], [Easymorph]), but desktop versions are priced like Tesla, and server versions — like rocketships.
-Meaning, your 10 lines of Python code can be very time-saving.
+Meaning, your 10 lines of Python code can be very time-saving for them.

 [100s millions people]: <https://medium.com/@hjalli/microsoft-excel-office-has-about-1-2billion-62239c4728ad>
 [recommend]: <https://www.amazon.com/Data-Smart-Science-Transform-Information/dp/111866146X>